Yo La Tengo: Early releases, 1986–1989

 In 1986, Yo La Tengo released their first LP, Ride the Tiger on Coyote Records.
 Produced by former Mission of Burma bassist Clint Conley who also took over bass duties on three songs, the album "marked Yo La Tengo as a band with real potential" according to reviewer Mark Deming.
 Kaplan was credited as "naive guitar" on the sleeve, and in the liner notes for the 1993 reissue of the album on City Slang Records, went so far as to say "Dave's guitar playing is inarguably the best thing about the record."

 Schramm and Lewis left the band after the album's release, with Kaplan subsequently taking on the role of lead guitar and Stephan Wichnewski joining to play bass.
-The group's next album New Wave Hot Dogs (1987) sold poorly, but, in the words of Mark Deming, "was a quantum leap over the sound of their debut."
+The group's next album New Wave Hot Dogs (1987) sold poorly, but, per Deming, "was a quantum leap over the sound of their debut."

-The release of President Yo La Tengo in 1989 did much to establish the band's reputation among rock critics including Robert Christgau who praised the "mysterioso guitar hook" in the first song titled "Barnaby, Hardly Working".
+The release of President Yo La Tengo in 1989 did much to establish the band's reputation among rock critics; Robert Christgau praised the "mysterioso guitar hook" of the first song, "Barnaby, Hardly Working".
 Produced by Gene Holder of The dB's, the album was the band's last release on Coyote.
-Despite the positive reception of the album, sales were still poor and Wichnewski left the band not long after.
+Despite the album's positive reception, sales were still poor and Wichnewski left the band not long after.
 Hubley and Kaplan carried on as a duo and began playing two-electric-guitar shows.
-Kaplan, though typically a pragmatist, started carrying a bug trapped in amber in his pocket for luck.

 Bar/None and Alias Records, 1990–1992

-Yo La Tengo reunited with Dave Schramm in 1990 to record Fakebook, an album of mostly acoustic tunes, including covers of Cat Stevens, Gene Clark, the Kinks, Daniel Johnston, among others, with five original songs by the band themselves, including an acoustic version of Barnaby Hardly Working.
+Yo La Tengo reunited with Dave Schramm in 1990 to record Fakebook, an album of mostly acoustic tunes, including covers of Cat Stevens, Gene Clark, the Kinks, Daniel Johnston, among others.
+It also featured five original songs, including an acoustic version of "Barnaby, Hardly Working".
 Again produced by Gene Holder, the album's folk sound was a change of pace for the band.
 Years later, Kaplan recalled that the album was "just me and Georgia looking for an excuse to record with Dave Schramm and Al Greller" who played guitar and double bass on the album, respectively.

 In 1991, with Dave Schramm in tow, Yo La Tengo collaborated with Daniel Johnston on the song "Speeding Motorcycle" which was released as a single.
 The band also released a 7" single on Bar/None Records with the song "Walking Away from You" backed with a cover of Beat Happening's "Cast a Shadow."
 Gene Holder produced the single and played the bass.
 The That Is Yo La Tengo EP released later that year included some tracks that would end up on the group's next LP.